 - Then, there is a transition layer with some bounce.

-- This all sits atop a layer of support foam.
+- This all sits atop a layer of support foam that is a pretty standard polyfoam layer.

 - Both mattresses feature a Celliant cover, and this material is known for having a number of health benefits.
 Specifically, Celliant is designed to promote healthy blood flow, and it should help with muscle recovery.
 Celliant is also there to help with heat dissipation and makes for a cooler night of sleep.